- 53:00 year(s):day(s)

 Jan was initially purchased by Hagenbeck Zoo in Hamburg, where he arrived on 9 December 1970 and lived there for just over 15 years, before being transferred to Krefeld Zoo in 1986 where he has resided ever since.

 Despite his impressive age, Jan is still playing his part in the zoo’s sloth breeding programme.
-In January 2022, he became a father for the 20th time to a son named Kalle.
+In February 2023, he became a father for the 21st time.